Monterey, Angelina County, Texas

 Monterey is a ghost town in Angelina County, in the U.S. state of Texas.
 It is located within the Lufkin, Texas micropolitan area.

 History

 Monterey was the site of a mill established by the Industrial Lumber Company.
-The community had a general store operated by F.W.
-Speed.
-A post office was established at Monterey in 1902 and remained in operation until 1913 when it received its mail from nearby Huntington.
-The postmaster was Alfred J. Wigley.
-The St. Louis Southwestern Railway of Texas extended its railway past Monterey in 1905.
-It had a population of 25 in 1910 and only became a railroad switch by World War II.
+The community once had a general store and had a post office in operation between 1902 and 1913.
+The community had a population of 25 in 1910 and was only a railroad switch by the beginning of World War II.

 Geography

 Monterey was located on the St. Louis Southwestern Railway near the banks of the Angelina River, 11 mi east of Huntington in southeastern Angelina County.

 Education

 Today, the ghost town is located within the Lufkin Independent School District.